 This should not be a chore.
 This is not exercise.
 (Although riding a bike sounds like fun.)
 This is fun.
 To that end, here are some of our favorite places to drink outside, while in Philly: beer gardens, pop-up bars in parks, rooftop oases, restaubars by the river.
 Spots to enjoy as time flies.

 BOK BAR.
-On the eighth floor of an old tech school, this South Philly spot serves Philly-style cosmos, watermelon gin drinks, tequeños, arepas — and great skyline views.
-Also, there’s drag brunches and yoga classes.
+On the eighth floor of an old tech school, this South Philly spot serves Philly-style cosmos, watermelon gin drinks, tequeños, arepas — and amazing skyline views.
+Also, there’s dance parties and yoga classes.
 And, Jason Kelce’s a fan.
-Open Wednesday through Sunday through October 29.
+Open Wednesday through Sunday.
 800 Mifflin Street

 SUNSET SOCIAL.
 A lawn — Cira Green — grows atop a West Philly skyscraper, which, once you ride the elevator up, offers unparalleled views, burgers and fries, cold drinks, happy hourx, movie nights.
 Open daily.
 129 S. 30th Street

-This brewery’s rooftop patio has stunning Parkway views, serves 30 beers on tap, plus seltzers, hard ciders, burgers and sandwiches, salads, and homemade soft pretzels.
-1776 Benjamin Franklin Parkway, (445) 223-1130
+VICTORY BREWING TAPROOM.
+This brewery’s rooftop patio has stunning Parkway views, serves 30 beers on tap, plus seltzers, hard ciders, burgers and sandwiches, salads and homemade soft pretzels.
+Open daily.
+1776 Benjamin Franklin Parkway

 AMERICAN SARDINE BAR in Point Breeze puts lawn chairs and umbrellas on its backyard patio — South Philly block-party vibes.
 On the menu: wings, Jersey tomato sandwiches, salt and pepper fries, sardine sandwiches, local beers.
 Open daily.
 1800 Federal Street

-INDEPENDENCE BEER GARDEN, 20,000 square feet across the street from the Liberty Bell, has dozens of beers on tap, double cheeseburgers, everything pretzel bites, spicy Caesars, cornhole, Adirondack chairs, many picnic tables.
+INDEPENDENCE BEER GARDEN, 20,000 square feet across the street from the Liberty Bell, has dozens of beers on tap, double cheeseburgers, pretzel bites, spicy Caesars, cornhole, Adirondack chairs and many picnic tables.
 Open daily.
 100 S. Independence Mall West

 THE GARDEN AT JET WINE BAR serves international wines from a between-buildings courtyard with a drink hut, umbrella tables, and foliage galore, including a big old tree.
 Open Tuesday through Saturday.
 1525 South Street

-MURAL CITY WINE GARDEN, three blocks from the future (Kensington) location of Mural City Cellars, serves their own wines from a retired SEPTA trolley car.
-Owners and vintners Nicholas Ducos and Francesca Galarus have become known for their sparkling wines, frosé, and a pinot gris made from West Chester-grown grapes.
-Open Thursday through Sunday.
+OPENING SOON: MURAL CITY WINE GARDEN, the outdoor offshoot of Kensington’s Mural City Cellars, serves their own wines in a new outdoor spot, starting in early May.
+Vintner-owners Nicholas Ducos and Francesca Galarus are known for their sparkling wines, frosé and a pinot gris made from West Chester-grown grapes.
 2211 Frankford Avenue

-PENTRIDGE STATION is a testament to West Philly spirit.
-Fixed up and decorated with local art and flowers, this lovely lot opens Friday through Sunday for live bands, DJs, guest chefs and more fun than you can imagine.
-It’s family- and dog-friendly too.
+OPENING SOON: PENTRIDGE STATION is a testament to West Philly spirit.
+Fixed up and decorated with local art and flowers, this lovely lot opens May 5 and reopens every Friday through Sunday for live bands, DJs, guest chefs and more fun than you can imagine.
+Family- and dog-friendly.
 5116 Pentridge Street

 WALNUT GARDEN.
 On a vacant plot in Rittenhouse, restaurateur Avram Hornick has opened a family-friendly outdoor beer (and cocktail) space.
 Open daily.
 1706-1710 Walnut Street